sheisc/COMP9024/Trees/BiTree/README.md

     1. The kind of an expression node: an operand (e.g., 300) or an operator (e.g., '+', '-', '*' and '/')

-    2. To keep it simple, we use the TokenKind defined in tokens.txt.
-         TK_NUM for 300, 400, ...
+    2. To keep it simple, we use the TokenKind as mentioned above TK_NUM for 300, 400, ...
          TK_ADD for '+'
          TK_SUB for '-'